ManojGowda2006/Ecommerce-Follow-Along/README.md

 # Ecommerce-Follow-Along

-#Ecommerce-follow-along

-this is ecomerce follow along project which uses mern stack, it supports user authentication and allow the user to perform various fuctions in the website it uses mongo db for storing the data in a unstructured way and express js for handling the request and response from the client side and react js for the frontend, and also we use rest api to allow communication between a client and a server using standard HTTP methods and it
+This is ecomerce follow along project which uses mern stack, it supports user authentication and allow the user to perform various fuctions in the website it uses mongo db for storing the data in a unstructured way and express js for handling the request and response from the client side and react js for the frontend, and also we use rest api to allow communication between a client and a server using standard HTTP methods and it